Ksenia Trofimova

 Advantages of free tools:

-- Quick start without investment risk
+• Quick start without investment risk

-- Ideal for small internal events or test runs
+• Ideal for small internal events or test runs

-- No or only simple evaluation tools
+• No evaluation tools or only simple ones

-- Hardly any integration into existing IT landscapes
+• Difficulty integrating into existing IT landscapes

 When professional solutions are worthwhile:

-What is the difference between event software, an event platform and webinar tools?
+What is the difference between event software, an event platform, and webinar tools?

 Checklist for selecting the right event management software

-Functionality
+✅ Functionality

 Are there flexible modules or packages for different event sizes?